-On May 11, the European Union approved Ju.
+On May 11, the European Union approved visafree travel for Ukrainian citizens.
 The new measures will allow Ukrainians with biometric passports to travel to the EU for up to 90 days in a 180-day period without a visa.
-However, the long-awaited visa-waiver has raised some concerns in Poland, as Polish employers fear an outflow of Ukrainian employees to Western Europe once the new regime comes into force.
+However, the longawaited visa-waiver has raised some concerns in Poland, as Polish employers fear an outflow of Ukrainian employees to Western Europe once the new regime comes into force.